MicrosoftDocs/memdocs/memdocs/intune/enrollment/ios-user-enrollment-supported-actions.md

 - Device-licensed VPP app deployment.
 - Install App Store apps as managed apps.
 - MDM control of applications outside of the managed APFS volume.
 - Application Protection Policies will still apply to these apps.
-However, you won’t be able to take over management or deploy a managed version of these apps unless the user deletes them from their device.
+However, you won't be able to take over management or deploy a managed version of these apps unless the user deletes them from their device.
 - Actions, configurations, settings, and commands requiring supervision.

 ## Known issues in preview
 - VPP license revocation: A notification that the license has been revoked does not appear.
 The current behavior is that the revocation is successful, but the end user is not notified.
-- VPP application reporting: In the report located at Client Apps > Apps > [App Name] > Device Install Status, VPP applications deployed to User Enrolled devices are reporting as “failed”, even when the application successfully deploys to the device.
+- VPP application reporting: In the report located at Client Apps > Apps > [App Name] > Device Install Status, VPP applications deployed to User Enrolled devices are reporting as "failed", even when the application successfully deploys to the device.
 - Application reporting: For app types unsupported with User Enrollment, reports may provide irrelevant error messages.
 - Company Portal app experience: Users see all applications targeted to them, regardless of whether those application types are supported for User Enrolled devices.
 - Company Portal app experience: Users see the same text indicating what organizations can see for User and Device Enrollment if the admin has customized the text indicating what organizations can't see.